Home / OTP

 Takeaways and Findings

-One of the most important learnings from this project was that having the right copy will make a big difference.
-Since it was important to deliver a clear and concise message to the users, we partnered with the Content Team to create the best copys for the context information.
+One of the key learnings from this project was the importance of having the right copy.
+Since it was crucial to deliver a clear and concise message to users, we worked with the Content Team to create the best copy for the contextual information.

-We also found out that for some users, it wasn't convenient to receive the code on their phone.
-In order to enhance the user experience, we also developed a secondary option to the SMS code, which consists on sending a one time code directly to the email of the user.
+We also discovered that some users did not find it convenient to receive the code on their phone.
+To improve the user experience, we developed a secondary option of sending a one-time code directly to the user's email.
 Win-win!

-Another lesson learned was that having to create and implement a component from scratch increased the risk of not meeting the deadline (also my anxiety levels!).
-I presented the engineering team an alternative that involved a regular container within the main template.
-Nevertheless, I closely monitored the progress to make sure we were on track for the release of the OTP with the Bottom Sheet, which we did!
+Another lesson learned was that creating and implementing a component from scratch increased the risk of missing deadlines (and my anxiety levels!).
+I presented the engineering team with an alternative that involved using a regular container within the main template.
+However, I closely monitored the progress to ensure that we met the deadline for releasing the OTP with the Bottom Sheet, which we successfully did.

-For a long period of time after the release, I tracked the new OTP's performance and the results were incredible.
-This means, we did not only comply with the requirement to mitigate the drop off of users, but we also improved the experience and laid the foundation for many of the product redesigns that are currently underway at the bank.
-Thanks for reading!
+In the time following the release, I tracked the performance of the new OTP and the results were impressive.
+Not only did we meet the requirement of reducing user drop-off, but we also improved the experience and laid the foundation for many ongoing product redesigns at the bank.
+Thank you for reading.